cs573-24s/a2-DataVis-7Ways/README.md

 - I added x and y axes to provide context to the scatterplot.
 Axis labels for "Flipper Length (mm)" and "Body Mass (g)" were included to guide the viewer.

-- This D3 + JavaScript visualization closely achieves the functionality, allowing for interactive exploration of the penguins dataset.

 ![alt text](<01 JS _D3/D3.jpg>)